mcneb10/tinyai/README.md

 # tinyai_independent

-This is a fork of tinyai (compact implementation of neat) that is "independent", meaning it has no outgoing calls to things like the file system.
+This is a fork of tinyai (compact implementation of neat) that can be "independent", meaning it has no outgoing calls to things like the file system.

 I wrote this so I can use it on my esp8266